The Tale of Samuel Whiskers or The Roly-Poly Pudding: Plot summary

 Tom Kitten is a young cat who lives with his mother, Mrs. Tabitha Twitchit, and sisters, Moppet and Mittens, in a house overrun with rats.
 Her children being an unruly bunch, Mrs. Tabitha puts Moppet and Mittens in a cupboard in order to keep them under control, but Tom Kitten escapes up the chimney.

 As he makes his way to the top of the house, he comes across a crack in the wall and, squeezing through it, finds himself under the attic's floorboards.
 There he meets the rats, Mr. Samuel Whiskers and his wife Anna Maria.
 They catch him and proceed to cover him with butter and dough in order to eat him as a pudding.
 However, when they proceed to settle the dough with a rolling-pin, the noise gets through the floorboards and attracts the attention of Tabitha Twitchit and her friend Mrs. Ribby who has been helping search for Tom Kitten.
-They quickly call for John Joiner, a terrier, who saws open the floor and rescues Tom Kitten.
+They quickly call for John Joiner, a terrier carpenter, who saws open the floor and rescues Tom Kitten.

 Samuel Whiskers and Anna Maria escape to the barn of Farmer Potatoes, spreading their chaos to another location, though leaving the cat family residence in peace.